 Connected and wearable devices could pump data in real time that includes all your vital signs every second of the day.
 This isn’t simply big data, it is huge.
 How could this data be harnessed most effectively?

-How Big Is the Data in Healthcare?
+How Big is the Data in Healthcare

 The data collected in the worldwide health industry is mind-boggling.
 It comes from a multitude of sources – healthcare providers, physicians, pharma companies and insurers.
 It includes blood tests, physical exams, biopsies, invasive and non-invasive examinations, research, prescriptions, over-the-counter sales, and so on.
 It is estimated that around a third of the world’s data production comes from health.

 This is a colossal amount of information that, until relatively recently, could not be used to best effect.
 There just wasn’t the technology around.
-Until now, all this data has been collected and siloed – stored and used mostly for niche research or locally.
+Until now, all this data has been collected and stored – stored and used mostly for niche research or locally.

-The Internet of Things is transforming business and the healthcare industry has a similar opportunity.
+The Internet of Things is transforming business, and the healthcare industry has a similar opportunity.
 New technologies have provided the framework connectivity and capability to finally access this data at scale – and this could transform diagnosis and treatment for billions of people.

 Data Analysis - The Holy Grail of Healthcare